kartonfarkas/api_docs/source/suite/exports/export_segments.rst

 Exporting a Segment
 ===================

-Exports selected fields of contacts from a specified segment as a CSV file.
+Exports the content from specific fields from all contacts within a specified segment as a CSV file.
-A segment export including first name, last name, email address and opt-in status would result in a CSV with:
+A segment export including: first name, last name, email address and opt-in status would result in a CSV with the following:

 .. code-block:: csv